ciims/CiiMS/README.md

 ------------------

 #### Setup Notes and Installation
-CiiMS comes with a built in installer which will walk you through the setup process and provide you with information in the event it can't do something.
-The installer should be fairly straightforward.
-If you run into issues during the installation, it's most likely a permission issues with /assets, /protected/runtime, or /protected/config.
-The installer has built in error support, and by default will recommend you make a few directories writable.
-Any others are most likely a _setup_ issue rather than an issue with the installer.

-Please see the [installation guide](https://github.com/charlesportwoodii/CiiMS/wiki/Installation-Guide) for a full guide on how to install CiiMS.
+CiiMS and all necessary dependencies can now be installed through the web installer that is run on first load.
+Please see the [installation guide](https://github.com/charlesportwoodii/CiiMS/wiki/Installation-Guide) for more details.

 #### Support
-If you require support at any time, submit a Github issue and I'll look into it as soon as I can.
+If you require support, submit a Github issue and I'll look into it as soon as I can.

 #### How Can I Contribute?

+We <3 Contributers!

+* Submit Detailed Bug Reports
+* Implement X Feature and submit it as a Pull Request
 * Unit & Functional Testing (We're currently hooked into TravisCI, but we don't have a lot of tests running at the moment)
 * Help write i18n language files [see #5](https://github.com/charlesportwoodii/CiiMS/issues/5)
 * Help provide translations in your native/favorite language